architect/arc.codes/public/intro/philosophy.md

 |   |-connect/
 |   |-default/
 |   '-disconnect/
-'-.arc
+'-app.arc
 ```

-The `.arc` format is terse, easy to read, and quickly learnable to author.
-The expressions in a `.arc` file unlock the formerly complex tasks of cloud infrastructure provisioning, deployment, and orchestration.
+The `app.arc` format is terse, easy to read, and quickly learnable to author.
+The expressions in a `app.arc` file unlock the formerly complex tasks of cloud infrastructure provisioning, deployment, and orchestration.

 ---

 ## Next: [Check out the quickstart](/quickstart)